Mouse DPI Analyzer

 Frequently Asked Questions About Mouse DPI

-Is this mouse DPI test accurate?
+Is this mouse dpi test accurate?

 Why is my mouse DPI different from the advertised value?